The Macra Terror

 Me: You’ll have to form an orderly queue behind Joe Orton.

 Sue: This reminds me of The Prisoner.
-The happy facade; the brainwashing; the annoying PA announcements.
+The happy façade, the brainwashing, the annoying PA announcements.

 Me: They both aired the same year.